 The Lake District is jam-packed with amazing adventures for tots to teenagers.
 We've many free or low-cost events, from street theatre to dragon boating, archery to canoeing, pond dipping to our mini-beast safari!
-Take a look at our events calendar or check out the list of family-friendly events in 2014 or our summer 2014 page.
+Take a look at our events calendar, check out the list of family-friendly events in 2014 or our summer 2014 page.